Position

 Becoming a Dealership Manager is a rewarding career path for those with a passion for the automotive industry and a knack for leadership.
 This role involves overseeing the daily operations of a dealership, managing staff, and ensuring customer satisfaction.
 Here is a clear outline of the steps to achieve this position.

-1. Gaining experience in the automotive industry.
+1. Start with entry-level positions in the automotive industry.

-2. Advancing to supervisory or management roles.
+2. Advance to supervisory or management roles within the dealership.

 How long does it take to become a Dealership Manager?